jgonmor16/Convolutional-Maze-Runner-Robot/README.md

 ### RaspAP Control Panel
-This modified configuration portal is used to change between AUTO and MANUAL modes, as well as to change directions during manual control.
+This modified configuration portal is used to change between AUTO and MANUAL modes, to control directions during manual control and to set the starting and ending coordinates when AUTO mode is selected.

 To install RaspAP (<https://github.com/RaspAP/raspap-webgui>):
 1. Go to <https://github.com/RaspAP/raspap-webgui#prerequisites> and